adas1499/Getting-and-Cleaning-Data-Project/CodeBook.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-Write out the tidy dataset to `averagedata.txt`.
+Write out the tidy dataset to `tidydataset.txt`.

 # Final Tidy Data Description
 The final tidy data is produced inside the `run_analysis.R`, which I simply named it `data3` and `data4`.